-Partial monosomy 11q, also known as Jacobsen syndrome, is a rare chromosomal disorder in which a portion of chromosome 11 is missing or deleted 11q monosomy.
-The range and severity of symptoms varies, depending in part on the exact location and size of the missing material.
-Symptoms commonly associated with partial monosomy 11q include abnormally slow growth before and after birth (prenatal and postnatal growth retardation), and/or moderate to severe delays in the acquisition of skills requiring the coordination of mental and muscular activity (psychomotor retardation).
-In rare cases, individuals may have normal/borderline intelligence while in most cases children have mild to severe intellectual disability.
-Characteristic physical abnormalities may include malformations of the head and face (craniofacial), abnormalities of the eyes, hands, feet, bleeding due to platelet abnormalities, and/or defects of the heart that are present at birth (congenital).
+Partial monosomy 11q, also known as Jacobsen syndrome, is a rare chromosomal disorder in which a portion of chromosome 11 is deleted (missing).
+The range and severity of symptoms varies, greatly depending on the exact location and size of the missing genetic material.
+Symptoms commonly associated with partial monosomy 11q include abnormally slow growth before and after birth (prenatal and postnatal physical growth retardation), moderate to severe delay in the acquisition of skills requiring the coordination of mental and muscular activity and intellectual disability.
+Rarely, individuals may have normal/borderline intelligence while most children have mild to severe intellectual disability.
+Characteristic physical abnormalities may include dimorphism (unusual shape) of the head and face (craniofacial), hands, feet, congenital defects of the ear, bleeding due to platelet abnormalities, and immunological defects.
 The exact cause of partial monosomy 11q is not fully understood.

 Many individuals with partial monosomy 11q may reach an adult height that is well below average (short stature).
 Some children with partial monosomy 11q have low levels of a growth hormone known as insulin growth factor-1 (IGF-1).

-Affected infants and children may also experience delays in reaching developmental milestones (psychomotor developmental delay).
-In rare cases, intelligence may be normal or borderline; in most cases mild to moderate intellectual disability may occur.
+Affected infants and children may also experience delays in reaching developmental milestones (psychomotor developmental delay) and behavioral problems.
+Rarely, intelligence may be borderline normal; in most children mild to moderate intellectual disability may occur.
 Affected infants may also have severe speech impairment.
 The degree of speech impairment and intellectual disability are usually associated with the size of the deletion.
-Individuals with smaller deleted segments are more likely to have borderline normal intelligence and less severe symptoms overall.
+Individuals with smaller deleted segments are more likely to have borderline intelligence and less severe symptoms overall.

-A specific finding associated with partial monosomy 11q is thrombocytopenia, a condition characterized by reduced levels of platelets.
-Platelets are tiny, specialized blood cells that help prevent bleeding by forming clots.
+A specific finding associated with partial monosomy 11q is thrombocytopenia, a condition characterized by a reduced number of platelets.
+Platelets are tiny, specialized blood cells that, in case of vascular damage, help prevent bleeding by forming clots.
 When a blood vessel is injured, platelets travel to the site of injury and clump together to form a clot that stops bleeding.
-Infants with partial monosomy 11q may have low levels of platelets causes them to bruise easily and bleed excessively.
+Infants with partial monosomy 11q may have a low number of platelets which causes them to bruise easily and bleed excessively.
 They may be at risk of internal bleeding.
 As affected individuals age, platelet numbers increase, but many individuals still bruise easily and experience prolonged bleeding episodes suggesting that the platelets may not function properly.

 Many infants with partial monosomy 11q exhibit distinctive facial features including skull deformities (macrocrania or abnormal skull shape defined craniosynostosis), high prominent forehead, facial asymmetry, broad nasal bridge; short nose; nostrils that are flared forward (anteverted nares); thin upper lips; down-turned mouth; small lower jaw (micrognathia); low-set and malformed (dysplastic) ears.
-Some individuals may develop dental abnormalities.
+Children have small teeth and some individuals may develop dental abnormalities.
 Abnormalities affecting the eyes are also common, including that are widely spaced apart (hypertelorism), crossed eyes (strabismus), dropping of the upper eyelids (ptosis), and the presence of tiny folds of skin on either side of the nose that may partially cover the eyes’ inner corners near the nose (epicanthal folds).

 More than half of individuals with partial monosomy 11q show heart abnormalities that are present at birth (congenital heart defects).
 The most common congenital heart defects associated with partial monosomy 11q are ventricular septal defects (VSDs) and left-sided obstructive lesions.
 The normal heart has four chambers.
 The two upper chambers, known as atria, are separated from each other by a fibrous partition known as the atrial septum.
 The two lower chambers are known as ventricles and are separated from each other by the ventricular septum.
 Valves connect the atria (left and right) to their respective ventricles.
 The aorta, the main vessel of arterial circulation, carries blood from the left ventricle and away from the heart.